Ownby Stadium: Background

 Named for Jordon Ownby, the stadium was built at the south end of the campus.
 There was controversy at the time of the stadium's inception, as the school had spent the gift from Ownby on a stadium (per his wishes) rather than a full-sized library, which the school did not have at the time.

-As the Mustangs rose to prominence in the 1930s, they began scheduling an increasing number of games at the much larger Cotton Bowl, and finally moved there on a permanent basis in 1948, while later moving to Texas Stadium.
+As the Mustangs rose to prominence in the 1930s, they began scheduling an increasing number of games at the much larger Cotton Bowl, which was already twice Ownby's size.
+They finally moved there on a permanent basis in 1948, while later moving to Texas Stadium.
 However, after massive rules violations resulted in the NCAA handing down the "death penalty" in 1987, SMU officials decided to move football games back to a heavily renovated Ownby Stadium.

 From 1976 to 1979 the chief tenant at Ownby was the Dallas Tornado of the North American Soccer League.

 The 23,783-seat stadium consisted of four grandstands, one on each side, with the west (home) side being larger than the rest.
 In late 1998, the stadium was demolished to make way for Gerald J. Ford Stadium, which stands on the same site.